-Meet with your healthcare provider or genetic counselor to discuss your family history of cancer.
-It's also important to review other personal risk factors to determine the likelihood for hereditary cancer and the options available to reduce and manage those risks.
+Meeting with your healthcare provider or a genetic counselor to discuss your family history of cancer and other personal risk factors can help you determine your risk for hereditary cancer and the options available to reduce and manage your risk.

-The Basser Center and BLACK & BRCA are here to help by providing educational resources tailored to your needs, assistance in finding a genetic counselor, and by offering a community of support.
+The Basser Center and Black & BRCA are here to help by providing educational resources tailored to your needs, assistance in finding a genetic counselor, and by offering a community of support.

-For more information, visit basser.org/blackBRCA or call 215.662.2748.
+For more information, visit basser.org/blackbrca or contact us at 215.662.2748.